 In the first year, all candidates for the J.D. degree must follow the prescribed course schedule.
 Students must take 52 credit hours during their second and third years.
 Each student must take no fewer than 12 and not more than 17 hours each semester.
 In unusual circumstances, exceptions may be allowed with permission in writing from the Associate Dean for Academic Services or her designee.

 To graduate, students must be in residence, full-time, for 6 semesters and must successfully complete a minimum of 85 credit hours.
 To be considered a full-time student in residence, a student must register for a minimum of 12 credit hours per semester.
 After the first year, students are strongly advised to take 26 credit hours per year.
 This will allow completion of the remaining 52 credits while maintaining a manageble course load in the last two years.

 With the following exceptions, all upper-level courses are electives.
 All students are required to take Constituional Law II, Professional Responsibility, a course satisfying the "Perspectives on Law and Justice" requirement, a course satisfying the Upper Level Writing requirement, and a course satisfying the Lawyering Skills requirement.

-Beginning with the Class of 2011, students are required to take only one course in professional responsibility, and only the "Professional Responsibility" survey course (LL955) will fulfill this requirement.
+Students are required to take only one course in professional responsibility, and only the "Professional Responsibility" survey course (LL955) will fulfill this requirement.